Ampersand-ASL/amp-server/docs/user.md

 * Make sure you are clear on what IAX (UDP) port your node is using.
 This assignment happens on the [ASL Portal](https://www.allstarlink.org/portal/servers.php).
 UDP port 4569 is the common default.
-* Make sure that your IAX port is opened/forwarded through your firewall/NAT system.
-* Make sure that your IAX port is opened on any Linux/Windows firewall tools that are running on your machine.
 * Make sure that your IAX port is properly configured on the Ampersand Configuration screen (see below).
+* If you expect to receive inbound calls make sure that your IAX port is opened/forwarded through your firewall/NAT system.
+* If you expect to receive inbound calls make sure that your IAX port is opened on any Linux/Windows firewall tools that are running on your machine.
+* You can test your network connection using the 61057 parrot.
+If the 61057 parrot tells you that your "network test succeeded" that means that your firewall is open and that you can accept inbound calls.

 Network Setup (IPv6)
 ====================